LinkedIn is the go-to platform for businesses to create brand awareness, generate leads, and grow sales. And that makes sense, considering:

 - Upload a high-quality profile photo and background picture that showcase your brand.
-Get creative here but make sure you don’t stray from the theme and purpose of your business.
+Get creative here but ensure you don’t stray from the theme and purpose of your business.

 - Put special attention on the summary and overview sections.
 Use relevant keywords in the summary section and keep it concise.

-- Use LinkedIn analytics to figure out the kind of content your target audience is interested in.
-Then, tailor that data into creating interesting and valuable content for your audience.
+- Use LinkedIn analytics to determine the content your target audience is interested in.
+Then, tailor that data to create interesting and valuable content for your audience.

 - Take advantage of every new feature LinkedIn releases to stay ahead in the competition.
 For instance, using LinkedIn live to stream live videos brings in 24x more comments than in-feed videos.